 - Pla Ra.
 Fermented fish sauce is not the same as fish sauce.
 This is the one sauce I don't recommend you skip out on.
 It's what gives this salad its iconic taste and smell.

 - Shrimp paste.
-Make sure to remove the top waxy part on top of the jar before use.
+Remove the top waxy part on top of the jar before use.
 This is not edible.
 It is used for sealing the container for longer shelf life.

 - Crab paste.
 Comes in a jar usually.
 The dark paste gives the salad its murky look but tastes amazing.